tsnowh/tsnowh.github.io/_pages/about.md

 My Research
 ======
 My main area of research is Graph Theory.
-Currently, I've been working in the area of Random Graphs and the Probabilistic Method.
+Currently, I've been working in the area of Random Graphs and the Probabilistic Method, but I am also interested in structural and extremal properties of graphs.